 Extend a FireMonkey application with elements that are more easy or convenient to implement using the .NET, Silverlight or Island platforms, for example to leverage the technical benefits and advanced features of more modern languages such as Oxygene or C# over Delphi code.

 »» FireMonkey hosts can be created using Delphi XE2 or later and are supported for both Win32 and Win64.

 (Without Hydra, Delphi applications either use the VCL or FireMonkey, with no provision to mix the two technologies in the same project, let alone on the same form.)

 But enough about Host Applications,; go on to read more about Plugins:

 Hydra applications are made up of a host application that loads individual plugins, either installed as part of the host application or distributed separately.
 Host and plugins can (but do not have to) be written using different development platforms and UI technologies.

 There are two distinct scenarios why you would want to leverage Hydra plugins in your application:

-New in Hydra 5, Hydra lets you leverage the new native Island platform of our Elements compiler to write visual and non-visual plugins using the Win32 API and native Windows code, and embed them in your WinForms, VCL or FireMonkey host applications.
-This allows you to share the same languages between your .NEt and unmanaged code, or to use more modern language features for unmanaged code in your Delphi apps.
+New since Hydra 5, Hydra lets you leverage the new native Island platform of our Elements compiler to write visual and non-visual plugins using the Win32 API and native Windows code, and embed them in your WinForms, VCL or FireMonkey host applications.
+This allows you to share the same languages between your .NET and unmanaged code, or to use more modern language features for unmanaged code in your Delphi apps.

 For example, a C# developer might want to compile some algorithms to native i386 or x64 code, but not give up the comfort of writing said code in C#.